tlsnotary/tlsn/docs/authdecode.md

 When the underlying 2PC protocol terminates, the Requester will compute `wᵢ = Enc_{wᵢ'}(Cᵢ₀)` and `wᵢ = Enc_{wᵢ'}(Cᵢ₁)`, keeping whichever decryption succeeds.

 Thus, we have constructed a post-GC setup whereby each `wᵢ` is a random field element, and each column of `W ∈ 𝔽²ⁿ` is related by a global, uniform Δ.

+**Security:** Without modification, this technique is only secure to passive adversaries.
+A malicious garbler can for the evaluator to leak a bit: the garbler could simply pick a partially malformed `W` and see if the user aborts or not, thus revealing if they encountered a malformed bit.
+We have two answers to this observation

+1. In our specific case, the garbled circuit protocol is actually a privacy-free protocol.
+That is, the Notary has no values which it considers secret anymore.
+And so, just after `com_w` is sent, the Notary can reveal the full garbling of the circuit, and the full set of output labels (optimization: this can all be generated from a single PRG seed).
+The User will regenerate the whole circuit and see that it matches the garbling it received earlier.
+If they notice a discrepancy, the User will abort.
+2. A well-formedness check for the `W` values can possibly be included in any malicious-secure or covert-secure mechanism used for the rest of the circuit.
+In a cut-and-choose scheme, for example, the evaluator would force the garbler to also open its `W` values.
+Similarly, for a ZKP-based malicious-secure scheme, the garbler would prove ZKPs over the finite field that `W` belongs to in order to show well-formedness.